VanyaDem/DotCode/README.md

 **Status Codes:**
 - `201 Created`: User was successfully created.
 - `400 Bad Request`: Validation error in the request body.
+- `409 Conflict`: If user with such email already exist.

 ---